LITUATUI/pushevs.com/content/authors/pedrolima/_index.md

 ---
 title: Pedro Lima
 description: My interest in electric transportation is mostly political.
 I’m tired of coups and wars for oil.
 My expectation is that the adoption of electric transportation will be a factor for peace and democracy all over the world.
-images:
-  - /avatars/pedrolima.avif
 socials:
+  twitter: PushEVs
+  facebook: PushEVs
   github: LITUATUI
-  #gmail: mailto:pedrolima@pushevs.com
+  email: pedrolima@pushevs.com
+images:
+  - "/avatars/pedrolima.avif"
 ---